 VBLA is trying to raise money to build a lifeguard tower and command center at Humiston Park which will give lifeguards a better field of vision of Central Beach and the hotel district, protection from the elements, unsafe situations and faster response times during beach emergencies.

 If Indian River County supplies the VBLA with more PEP reef buoys, VBLA members will continue to volunteer their time to install the buoys.
 These buoys may help to prevent injuries by warning swimmers of the presence of the artificial reef.

-Recycling bins should be put back on the beach.
-The bins were heavily used allowing less waste which is helpful to the environment.
+Recycling bins should be put back in the beach parks.
+The bins were heavily used resulting in less waste which is helpful to the environment.

 More police presence is needed on the beach particularly during holidays and weekends.